SillyFreak/typst-scrutinize/scrutinize/docs/manual.typ

 #set document(date: date)

 #show: project.with(
-  title: "Examination",
+  title: "Scrutinize",
   // subtitle: "...",
   authors: package-meta.authors.map(a => a.split("<").at(0).trim()),
   abstract: [
-    _Examination_ is a library for building exams, tests, etc. with Typst.
+    _Scrutinize_ is a library for building exams, tests, etc. with Typst.
     It provides utilities for common question types and supports creating grading keys and sample solutions.
   ],
   ..if date != none {